learnk8s/learnk8s.io/_blog/kubernetes-chaos-engineering-netsplit/index.md

 Hello world! via k8s-hello-world-55f48f8c94-vrkr9
 ```

 It shouldn't come as a surprise that connections to the node are timing out after you drop the iptables rules.
-What's more interesting is that `curls` waits for ten seconds before giving up.
+What's more interesting is that `curl` waits for ten seconds before giving up.

 *What if in the previous example the load balancer is waiting for the connection to be made?*